Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 Commit quorum counts only proofed commits from active validators.
 A commit that cannot be emitted as a verifiable sidecar leaf does not count.

-Every proposal position used for commitment/reveal harvest or sidecar-root alignment has already passed proposal-signature verification and active-view master/signing-key attribution before entering consensus peer-position state.
+Every proposal signature is verified before its position enters consensus peer-position state; cluster transport trust does not bypass that boundary.
-Cluster transport trust does not bypass that boundary.
+Sidecar-root alignment then counts only stored positions whose captured master belongs to the active view, while commitment/reveal harvest additionally verifies the live signing-key-to-master attribution.
 Here, *proofed* means a sequence-zero commitment accompanied by a self-contained serialized signed `ExtendedPosition` whose signature and attribution both verify; a bare digest is not a proofed commitment.

 Reveal collection targets all known committers, because the commit sidecar set defines who is expected to reveal.
 The reveal wait is still bounded.
 A node